kinsta/hello-world-dockerfile-nodejs/README.md

-# Kinsta - Hello World - Dockerfile
+# Kinsta - Hello World - Dockerfile - NodeJs
 An example of deploying an application using a Dockerfile on Kinsta App Hosting services.

 > Kinsta’s Application Hosting is a service to run your web apps and any databases side by side in a hassle-free environment, tailored for developer needs and ease of use.
 App Hosting is currently in an invite-only beta phase, sign up for a test account at [kinsta.com/app-hosting](https://kinsta.com/app-hosting).